 Information on how to get to the starting points of each Bergen hiking

-Getting to Ulriken is normally an easy thing.
+Getting to the Ulriken hike is normally an easy thing.
 Except in the winter, where it can be almost impossible some days, specially if there’s a blizzard.
 If you take the Bybanen (tram), you need to get to Kronstad.
 Then you must walk to the bottom of Ulriken, near the lift (which can come in handy if you get an injury at the top).

-It’s the most steepy of the hikes around Bergen, and it will take you an approximate of 4h to go to the top, and come back.
+It’s the steepest of the hikes around Bergen, and it will take you an approximate of 4h to go to the top, and come back.
 I included a different way to go down, since I really loved to do it that way.
 On the way down, there’s a bit of water, but you should be fine with normal trekking shoes.